kschweiger/TDDIntroduction/markdown/the_basics.md

 - test parametrization

 ## Writing your first test
 Let's start with testing the built-in `sum` function.
-The obvious unit-test for the sum function is, if the sum works correction when passing a list of values (that python can add).
+One obvious unit-test for the sum function is, if the sum works correction when passing a list of values (that python can add).
 Let's create a file [`firstTest.py`](../examples/ch1/firstTest.py):

 ```python
 import unittest